j4klein95/surfs_up/README.md

 ### Where to find what:
-..*You can find the data clean up processing under Notebook/data_engineering.ipynb.
+- You can find the data clean up processing under Notebook/data_engineering.ipynb.

-..*You can find the database engineering process under Notebook/database_engineering.ipynb.
+- You can find the database engineering process under Notebook/database_engineering.ipynb.

-..*You can find the analysis under Notebook/climate_analysis.ipynb.
+- You can find the analysis under Notebook/climate_analysis.ipynb.